 The Good Earth is more than just a farm.
+It’s a place where Jeff, Nancy, the animals, apprentices, WWOOFers, Marv (Nancy’s Dad), Steve, and all slew of incredible people hang out to plant, weed, and harvest fruits and vegetables.
 It is a place to come to get away from your cell phone, your computer, your desk and experience the simplicity of rural living–even if it is just for an afternoon.
 You can bring the kids, the dog or your cat (as long as your cat likes dogs) and run around for a while or take a walk down by the creek.
 Depending on the time of year, you can pick some fresh veggies or fruits or see if the chickens have laid any eggs.

-We sell our produce exclusively through the Community Supported Agriculture model.
+We sell our produce primarily through the Community Supported Agriculture model.
 This model creates a sense of community-something that’s very important to us.
 You as the consumer will have the benefit of knowing where your food is grown and the people who grow it.
 Our CSA program is limited to 300 full shares.
-Membership signup for 2014 is underway!
+Membership signup for 2015 is underway.

 Nancy / Farmer

 Nancy was raised on a farm in Northwest Iowa.
 She made the unfortunate mistake of naming several of the farm animals (Bill the cow, Buckwheat the sheep, Get Away from Me the goose) and upon leaving the farm became a vegetarian and a teacher.
 She spends most of her day on the farm breaking lawnmowers, growing decorative gourds, and counting turkeys.

 Jeff / Hayseed